-Europe boasts a rich and varied economic landscape, encompassing diverse and dynamic markets, each with distinct features.
+Europe boasts a rich and varied economic landscape, encompassing diverse and dynamic markets, each with distinct characteristics.

 Due to a multitude of reasons, the continent’s growth rate typically trails behind that of the USA.
 Despite these “headwinds”, the M&A landscape in Europe has experienced a remarkable surge over the past two decades, marked by a steady upswing in deal flows across most countries.